Functional-Coefficient Models for Multivariate Time Series in Designed Experiments: with Applications to Brain Signals: EEG Analysis: Exploring Non-Linear Dependence in ADHD Data

-To determine the best lag order of the EEGs and the reference signal in the MX-FAR model, the extended APE criterion was employed.
-This step selects the lag order with the lowest APE while remaining interpretable and yielding significant nonlinear dependence.
-The best order for MX-FAR process is $p=4$ with the central channel Cz (at lag 10) as the reference signal.
-In addition to having produced the smallest APE, channel Cz, which is assumed to be involved in most brain functions, is an intuitive choice for the reference signal that drives the non-linear dependence between other channels.
+From the dataset described in Section~\ref{chap:data}, we explore the evolution of brain connectivity during performance of the visual experiment by employing a sliding window approach.
+Specifically, we consider 17 time windows where each window has a duration of 5 seconds with a 2.5-second overlap with its adjacent time windows.
+For each window, we fit a vector MXFAR($p$) model of dimension $k=6$ for the signals collected from the selected EEG channels (namely, Fp1, Fp2, O1, O2, T7 and T8) of 51 children with ADHD and 53 healthy controls.

-The EEGs were preprocessed, prior to statistical analysis, according to standard pipelines including artifact removal and bandpass filtering ($0.5$--$100$ Hertz).
-Then, they were mean-shifted and rescaled to unit variance.
-We summarize the non-linear dependence characterized by the MX-FAR model by adapting the concept of partial directed coherence (PDC), originally developed by \cite{baccala2001partial}, to the functional framework.
-This concept is further developed here to handle non-linearity in the cross-dependence structure.
-This dependence measure is calculated based on the Fourier transform of the coefficients of the underlying vector autoregressive (VAR) model and measures the intensity and direction of information flow from one channel to another at a specific frequency.
-By viewing the MX-FAR process as a VAR process, conditional on the observed reference signal, we now define an analogous measure: the \textit{functional partial directed coherence} (\textit{f}PDC).
+To determine the best choice for the reference signal, its delay lag $d$ and the model lag order $p$ in the MXFAR model, the extended APE criterion (defined in Section~\ref{chap:MultAPE}) was employed.
+By examining various combinations of possible reference signal, and values for $d$ and $p$, this step selects the model specifications with the lowest APE value while yielding significant non-linear dependence.
+Ultimately, the MXFAR process of order $p=4$, with the amplitude of the signals from the central channel Cz (at lag $d=6$) as the reference signal, appeared to be the most appropriate.
+Moreover, it not only produced the smallest APE across all considered time windows, but channel Cz is also an intuitive choice for the reference signal that drives the non-linear dependence between other channels: because it covers the broadest area at the center-most region of the scalp, Cz serves as the representative for all other channels, especially that the six chosen channels are located at the outermost parts of the neural cortex.
+Hence, the fitted MXFAR model describes the non-linear connectivity patterns between the pre-frontal, temporal, and occipital channels that are driven by the past activities of other components in the brain network (represented through the central channel Cz).